Albuquerque, New Mexico: Climate

-By March, stronger winds occur on many afternoons, as temperatures warm with the change to spring weather patterns and storm systems pass to the north.
+Spring begins by March, with stronger winds occurring on many afternoons, as temperatures warm with the change to spring weather patterns and storm systems pass to the north.
 Spring can occasionally bring unsettled weather with rain or even light accumulations of snowfall, into early April, though spring is often the driest part of the year in Albuquerque.
 Late March and April tend to experience many days with the wind blowing at 20 to 30 mi/h, and afternoon gusts can produce periods of blowing sand and dust.
 In May, the winds tend to subside as a summer-like airmass begins to occur, with a regularity of higher temperatures.
 The warming and drying trend continues into June by mid-June, temperatures can exceed 100 °F for a brief period.

-Summer is lengthy and very warm to hot, but except for midday through evening, they are tolerable for most people because of low humidity and air movement.
-The exception is usually during the New Mexico monsoon, especially in July and August, when the dewpoint and relative humidity remain higher.
-2.6 days of 100 °F or warmer highs occur annually on average, mostly in June and July and rarely in August due in part to the monsoon; an average of 64 days experience 90 °F or warmer highs.
+Summer is lengthy and very warm to hot, but except for midday through evening, they are tolerable because of low humidity and air movement.
+The exception is usually during the monsoon season, from July to early September, when the dewpoint and relative humidity remain higher.
+1-11 days of 100 °F or warmer highs occur annually on average, mostly in June and July and rarely in August due in part to the monsoon; an average of 64-91 days experience 90 °F or warmer highs.
 Despite the rarity of such heat, 28 days with highs at or above 100 °F occurred in the summer of 1980 at Albuquerque's Sunport.
 In mid-September, the monsoon begins to weaken.
-Portions of the valley and West Mesa locations experience more high temperatures above 90 °F and 100 °F as part of normal or extreme weather each summer.
+Many valley and West Mesa locations experience more high temperatures above 90 °F and 100 °F during the summer.

-Autumn is generally cool in the mornings and nights but sees less rain than summer, though the weather can be more unsettled closer to winter, as colder airmasses and weather patterns build in from the north and northwest with more frequency.
+Autumn is generally cool in the mornings and nights but sees less rain than summer, though the weather can be more unsettled, as colder airmasses and weather patterns build in from the north with more frequency.
 Some years, a storm in November may cause a snow accumulation of one to two inches.

 Precipitation averages 8.84 in per year.
 On average, January is the driest month, while July and August are the wettest months, as a result of shower and thunderstorm activity produced by the monsoon prevalent over the Southwestern United States.
-Most rain occurs during the late summer monsoon season, typically starting in early June and ending in mid-September.
+Most rain occurs during the late summer monsoon season, typically starting in mid-June and ending in mid-September.